We are always here to listen and help in away we can.

-If you are in need to support or in crisis, we have signposted options below.
+If you are in need of support or in crisis, we have signposted options below.

 For urgent medical advice you can call the NHS 111 (England) or NHS Direct (Wales).
 If you or someone you know is in danger or harming themselves or others call 999 right away.
 You may also want to reach out to those listed below.